qwc-services/qwc-config-generator/README.md

 Setup
 -----

-Create a QWC2 themes config file `themesConfig.json` and a ConfigGenerator config file `configGeneratorConfig.json` for each tenant (see below).
+Create a ConfigGenerator config file `configGeneratorConfig.json` for each tenant (see below).

 Configuration